diyappazar/dpa-github-readme/README.md

-# Hi, this is Diyap Can Pazar. 🙋🏻‍♂️
+# This is Diyap Can Pazar. 🙋🏻‍♂️

 <br>
 Hi there!
 This is GitHub of Diyap Can Pazar a results-driven junior computer engineer.
 I have 7+ years of experience in the tech industry and a degree in computer engineering.